1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 ---

 ## Settings
-The specific settings of the machine are -due to the fact that it's closed source now- 'unknown'.
+The specific settings of the machine are -due to the fact that it's closed source now- supposed to be 'unknown'.
-However, when the first `update.swu` file became available, it was possible to investigate that one.
+However, when the first `update.swu` file became available, it was possible to access and investigate the files `printer.cfg` and `unmodifiable.cfg`.

-??? info "Investigating The `update.swu` File Is Only Possible Up To FW v3.0.3"

-    Anycubic decided to change certain parts of the firmware (?) and with firmware v3.0.5 they now use precompiled binary files called `firmware.bin` instead of the `update.swu` files as before.
-    So now it's not possible anymore (afaik!) to investigate the settings as easy as it was when SWU-files had been used.

 ??? info "Special Thanks To [lpi](https://github.com/lpi)!"